pnlong/determine_tempo/README.md

 ### *tempo_dataset.py*

 Creates a dataset of *.wav* files that are labelled by tempo.
 Will be used to train a neural network.
-The program will ask the user whether or not they want to create a new dataset; if the user replies yes, the program will begin creating a dataset from scratch; if no, the program will try and resume where it left off.

 ```
 python ./tempo_dataset.py labels_filepath output_filepath audio_dir